 Wash and drain your lentils well.
 Add them to a medium sauce pan.
 Cover with the stock, add the turmeric and bring to a boil.
 Lower the heat to a low simmer, pop a lid on and leave to cook for 25 minutes.
 Stirring a few times.
 Once the lentils are cooked, in a small frying pan, add the oil and heat on medium.
 Fry the seeds, ginger and garlic together until the garlic is golden.
-Add this mix to the lentils, season with salt and thin out the daal with hot water if needed.
+Add this mix to the lentils, along with the kale, season with salt and thin out the daal with hot water from a kettle if needed.

 While that’s happening, in a large frying pan on high heat, add your oil and cook the onions for 7 minutes, until golden.
 Add the garlic, chilli, ginger and spices, fry a minute, stirring.
 Now add the tomatoes and salt.
 Lower the heat and cover with a lid.
 Leave to cook for 8 minutes.
 Take the lid off, add the coconut milk and cabbage, leave to simmer for 10 minutes.
 Check the seasoning and ensure the cabbage is cooked through.

 Your roasted vegetables will now be ready, scrape them gently into the pan and combine well with the sauce.